Azure Azure Arc Azure PowerShell Hybrid Cloud

 Azure Arc: Azure PowerShell prerequisites configuration script

-If you want to read some more about Azure Arc, you can do so via the following Microsoft Docs link: Azure Arc documentation
+💡 If you want to learn more about Azure Arc, check out the official Microsoft Docs here: Azure Arc documentation

-To automate the configuration process of the most Azure Arc prerequisites, I wrote the below Azure PowerShell script which does all of the following.
-This script will be adjusted on a regular base when new Azure Arc features are available:
+To automate the configuration of most Azure Arc prerequisites, I wrote the below Azure PowerShell script, which performs various tasks and will be regularly adjusted as new Azure Arc features become available.

-• Change the current context to use an arc production subscription.
+• Change the current context to the specified subscription.

 • Store a specified set of tags in a hash table.